-Right after graduating at UIC, I was in a hurry to get a job and put aside plans of going abroad.
-I know experience is a great teacher so I decided to stay put and look for jobs within the city.
+Right after my graduation at UIC, I was in a hurry to get a job and put aside plans of going abroad.
+I know experience is a great teacher, so I decided to stay put and look for employment within Davao City.

 In my fourth year, I had an on the job training at Rhine Marketing, a local dealer of computers and accessories.
-Together with Raul R. and Rizza R., we fix broken motherboards, assemble computer sets and carry stocks from the warehouse to the showroom.
+Together with Raul Ramirez and Rizza Rizada, we fixed broken motherboards, assemble computer sets and carry stocks from the warehouse to the showroom.
 It was a good learning experience but tend to pull me away from what I wanted to do; I prefer to become a programmer than to be a technician.
-Needless to say, I didn’t consider applying for a position in the company.

-Other members of the team are Maricar R., a presentations guru proceeding with her Masters degree and Tammy R., demure yet reliable Über-Programmer who occupy the corner spot.
+Other members of the team are Maricar Ramos, a presentations guru proceeding with her Master’s degree and Tammy Rogers, demure yet reliable Über-Programmer who occupies the corner desk.

-I was then assigned to program the Teacher’s Behavioral Inventory, a landmark project I maintained up to the time I left UIC Computer Center.
-As the users of this program are staff of the Guidance Center, I occasionally spend time going to their offices to explain the progress of the program, fix their printer or engage in short chat.
-During the process, I got to meet new friends, same as from Cashier, Registrar, Grade School, Library and the RVM sisters.
+I was then assigned to program the Teacher’s Behavioral Inventory, a landmark project I maintained up to the time I left the Center.
+As the users of this program are the staff of the Guidance Center, I occasionally spend time going to their offices to explain the progress of the program, fix their printer, or engage in short chat.
+During the process, I got to meet new friends, the same as from Cashier, Registrar, Grade School, Library, and the RVM sisters.

 Among the most memorable times I had at UIC Computer Center are:

-a.
-Brendon’s jokes.
-Believe it or not, this is the one I miss the most.
-Whether it’s towards Ate Jovy, Comp Sci teacher Liza Ruth F., or with the laboratory folks Albert B, and Jerry T, we could never get enough of Brendon’s antics.
-Notable ones I can remember: You killed my teacher!, a common story plot of a kung fu film where the protege plots revenge on gangsters over the death of his teacher. b) Brendon’s father asking the family to close their eyes while saying graces before meals: Lord, please open our eyes.
+This is the part of life at the Computer Center I miss the most.
+Whether it’s towards Ate Jovy, Comp Sci teacher Liza Ruth Faune, or with the laboratory folks Albert Burgos, and Jerry Tuston, we could never get enough of Brendon’s antics.
+Notable ones I can remember: a) You killed my teacher!
+A standard story plot of a kung fu film where the protege plots revenge on gangsters over the death of his teacher. b) Brendon’s father asking the family to close their eyes while saying graces before meals: Lord, please open our eyes.

-e.
-Comcen outings.
 Not only we go out as part of non-teaching personnel, but Sir Randy — often known as Bossing — organizes the team for a quick break during summer.
 We usually spend overnight at a beach resort not necessarily to swim but to deliberate on things I thought were not even necessary.
-(To this day, I still fail to see the importance of revising a group’s mission and vision every year.)
+(To this day, I still fail to see the importance of being reminded about an organization’s mission and vision every year.)
 But other than that, it’s great to be out of the office for a change.

-f.
-Starcraft sessions Richard B and Jerry F, who joined Comcen a year after us to fill the void left by Edison and Pie, were even more casual and light-hearted jokes became a more prevalent topic during meetings.
-It was during their time that I was hooked to Starcraft for the first time.
+Richard Camelo Base and Jerry Flores, who joined Comcen a year after us to fill the void left by Edison and Pie, were even more casual and light-hearted jokes became a more prevalent topic during meetings.
+It was during their time that I was hooked to StarCraft for the first time.
 Day time or night time, we conspired to play the game during lunch breaks, after office hours, and even stayed almost midnight to finish a session.
-Brendon, Michael, Jonathan and I were hooked to the game.
+Brendon, Michael, Jonathan, and I eventually joined alliances and teamed up to play.

-g.
-Learning experience.
-Needless to say, my stay at UIC Computer Center was a great learning experience.
-It was like extending my five year Computer Engineering career with three more.
+My stay at UIC Computer Center was a great learning experience.
+It was like extending my five-year Computer Engineering career with three more.
 Although I didn’t get to focus on one specialty nor finish the TBI program, I got out of the door more confident to talk about my skills — at least until I realized I have a lot more to learn.
 Connecting BNC cables for enrollment, building my first website, running a Novell Netware network structure, fixing and assembling computers for the computer laboratory, Norton Commander and Windows 95 were among those I learned in addition to my daily tasks.

 After 38 months, I said goodbye to UIC Computer Center to find what life out there has in store for me.

 P.S.
 1 – Engr.
-Randy G., became one of our principal wedding sponsors.
+Randy Gamboa became one of our principal wedding sponsors.

 P.S.
 2 – My wife wanted to attend Computer Science at UIC but instead enrolled at Ateneo.
-If she studied at UIC, she would possibly become my student and I don’t know how destiny would be redefined.
-We got to meet only when we both were working in Hong Kong.
+If she studied at UIC, she would possibly become my student, and I don’t know how destiny would be redefined.
+We got to meet only after we started working in Hong Kong.